SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 - Migration

 **Evidence for evolution**
-- Lab evidence of short-lifespan bacterial
+- Lab evidence of short-lifespan bacteria
+-